tintin10q/computational-linguistics-summary/Semantic-Similarity.md

 # Semantic-Similarity
-This includes the following topics:
+This is the **semantic similarity** topic.
+The notes in about this topic are:

 - [Association measure](Semantic-Similarity/Association%20measure.md)
 - [Co-occurrence](Semantic-Similarity/Co-occurrence.md)
 - [Connotations](Semantic-Similarity/Connotations.md)